George Mullin (baseball): 1907–1909

 In 1907, the Detroit club hired Hughie Jennings as its manager, and with the bats of Ty Cobb and Sam Crawford, the team finally had a winning combination, as they won three straight American League pennants from 1907 to 1909.
 During the Tigers' pennant years, Mullin remained the pitching staff's workhorse, appearing in 125 games and compiling a 66–41 record with a 2.63 ERA.

 Mullin's best season was 1909, when he started the season with a one-hitter on Opening Day and then recorded eleven consecutive wins.
 He did not lose a game until June 15, 1909, and went on to lead the American League in both wins (29) and win percentage (.784).
 His 11–0 start remained a Tigers record for 104 years, until it was surpassed in 2013 by Max Scherzer's 12–0 start.

 In World Series play from 1907 to 1909, Mullin completed all six games he started and gave up only 12 earned runs in 58 innings, for a 1.86 ERA in World Series play.
 Despite strong pitching from Mullin, the Tigers lost each of the World Series from 1907 to 1909.
 Mullin had a 2.12 ERA in the 1907 World Series, but the Detroit bats went cold, and Mullin lost both games he started.
-In the 1908 World Series, Mullin pitched a complete game shutout for a win.
+In the 1908 World Series, Mullin pitched a complete-game shutout for a win.
 And in the 1909 World Series, Mullin appeared in four games and compiled a 2–1 record with a 2.25 ERA.
 In Game 4, he pitched a five-hit, 10-strikeout complete game against Honus Wagner's Pittsburgh Pirates.
-Mullin's 32 innings pitched in the 1909 World Series remains a World Series record.
+Mullin's 32 innings pitched in the 1909 World Series remains a World Series record for a seven-game series.

 In November 1909, a group of Detroit Tigers players toured Cuba and played 12 exhibition games against two integrated Cuban teams, Habana and Almendares.
 Mullin was among the Tigers players who toured Cuba.
 The tour drew wide attention in Cuba, where baseball was already very popular.
 Demonstrating the high level of play in Cuba, the Tigers lost 8 of the 12 games to the integrated Cuban baseball teams.
 On November 27, 1909, Mullin shut out the Cuban Almendares team in a 4–0 victory for the touring Tigers.